Stay away from people who gossip and spread rumors. They are choosing the path of emotional bullying and negativity.

 Wisdom to me is more than just an observation.
 I have always said that I would rather learn from the mistakes of others than make them myself.
 If I see someone touch a hot stove and get burned, I am determined to make sure that the stove isn’t hot before I touch it.
 It is a process of following where the knowledge leads.
 Asking the “why” and the “what if” questions.
 Not letting someone inform you that you can’t do it that way.

-It involves looking at the way something “has always been done” and saying how could we improve this process.
-These are all about following multiple pathways to determine the best use of the knowledge.
+It involves looking at the way something “has always been done” and saying how could you improve this process.
+It is all about following multiple pathways to determine the best use of the knowledge.
 This is how companies like Uber stepped in and changed an industry.
 It is why Richard Branson ended up creating Virgin Airlines.
 It is taking existing knowledge and saying, “What else is possible?” and then doing something about it.

 They say that you can’t communicate or teach wisdom.
 I don’t know that I believe that entirely.
 I think that teaching stories do that if one is listening with an ear to, “how can I apply that in my life” kind of attitude.
 I agree that many people may not use that filter when they are listening, but that doesn’t mean that they can’t learn to.